Burtson-Labs/bandit-engine/README.md

 ## Features
 - 🔌 Plug-and-play React chat, modal, and management surfaces
-- 🧠 Memory, vector knowledge, and provider switching behind a secure gateway
+- 🧠 Memory, searchable knowledge, and provider switching behind a secure gateway
 - 🎨 Full MUI theming, dark mode, and branding controls out of the box
 - 🌐 Multimodal support (voice, images, documents) with Bandit AI, Ollama, OpenAI, Azure OpenAI, Anthropic, and xAI today — tell us which providers you need next so we can prioritize them
 - 🛠️ CLI scaffolding, sample gateway, and docs to launch in minutes

+Bandit keeps confidentiality, integrity, and availability front and center: data stays within your routes, answers stay auditable, and the UI falls back gracefully when a provider is unavailable.

 ## Quick Links
 - 📚 Full docs: [banditailabs.com/npm-package](https://banditailabs.com/npm-package) (mirrors `/docs` in this repo)